 Live or recorded “fireside chats”: Many of our member organizations have invited One Mind at Work to speak onsite or virtually about workplace mental health.
 Audiences include executive leadership teams, mental health ambassador/ally programs, mental health employee resource groups (ERGs), or general informational events during Mental Health Awareness Month.
 There is strong evidence to support the impact of leaders who publicly commit to supporting workforce mental health, and setting an example of an open dialogue about mental health – a very important element of any workplace mental health strategy.

-- Member Portal: Resources, reports, memos, and template communications at your fingertips through our member portal to assist you in working with both external and internal audiences.
+Member Portal: Resources, reports, memos, and template communications are available at your fingertips through our member portal to assist you in working with both external and internal audiences.

 The One Mind at Work network is extensive, diverse, and high-caliber and provides several external opportunities for members:

-- High-profile network: We have brought members into opportunities including the World Economic Forum in Davos, the Lake Nona Impact Forum, conferences with the Business Group on Health and Mental Health America, and a slew of other high-caliber, often exclusive events.
-Speaking at high-caliber events such as these is an extremely valuable demonstration of thought leadership on the topic of workplace mental health.
+High-profile network: We have brought members into opportunities including the World Economic Forum in Davos, the Lake Nona Impact Forum, conferences with the Business Group on Health and Mental Health America, and a slew of other influential, often exclusive events.
+Speaking at high-caliber events such as these is a valuable demonstration of thought leadership on the topic of workplace mental health.